kits-ab/kits/_posts/blogg/2017-02-06-serverless-1.md

 ## Getting started

-Just as pretty much every cloud provider has its own solution for running containers, many of them are starting go gain support for serverless architectures.
+Just as pretty much every cloud provider has its own solution for running containers, many of them are starting to gain support for serverless architectures.
 I’ll get back to this in a later post but for now I’ll be focusing on AWS' implementation called Lambda just because it’s the most mature solution and it also happens to be the one that I’ve been working with for the last year.

 ### Preparations